When is Dawn French's The Trouble with Maggie Cole on TV?

 When is The Trouble with Maggie Cole on TV?

-Confirmed: The Trouble with Maggie Cole will begin on Wednesday 4th March 2020 at 9pm on ITV.
+The Trouble with Maggie Cole continues on Wednesday 11th March 2020 at 9pm on ITV.

 The drama initially went into production in spring 2019 under the working title “Glass Houses”, shooting on location in Devon and Cornwall.